EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 + The group operations were determined automatically from the given lattice.
 PbTe is cubic, with 48 group operations.\\
   First the crystal system is determined; then the symmetry operations inconsistent with the basis are discarded.\\
   Finally the 48 operations are distilled into a minimum set of generators **(i*r3(1,1,-1) &thinsp; r4x**) that generate the entire group.
-  In this case there are no translations; all the group operators are pure rotations, specified with [this syntax](/docs/input/rotations).
+  In this case there are no translations; all the group operators are pure point group operations.
   This is not true in general; for example hcp Co has 24 space group operations.
-If one atom is at the origin the generators defining the group can be written as the following set of (point group + translation):
+If one atom is at the origin the generators defining the [space group](/docs/input/rotations/#space-groups) can be written as:

       i*r3z::(1/3,-1/3,-1/2) r2z::(1/3,-1/3,1/2) r2x

-  see the [SYMGRP](/lordcephei.github.io/docs/input/inputfile/#symgrp) category for syntax.
+  The **SYMGRP** category is described [here](/lordcephei.github.io/docs/input/inputfile/#symgrp).

 + You can also specify symmetry operations [manually](/lordcephei.github.io/docs/input/inputfile/#symgrp).
 This is particularly useful when magnetic symmetry must be considered.
 + The _k_ mesh is specifed through the number of divisions along each of the three reciprocal lattice vectors, tag **EXPRESS_nabc** or [**BZ_NABC**](/docs/input/inputfile/#bz).\\